larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 _How many functional partners are shown for INSR?
 What is the confidence score for the lowest scoring one?_

-Change back to the **Settings* tab.
+Change back to the **Settings** tab.
 Increase the **minimum required interaction score** from 0.4 to 0.7 and the **max number of interactors to show** from 10 to 50.
 Press the **UPDATE** button to apply the changes.
 Go to the **Analysis** tab.

 _How many nodes do you have in the network?
 Which of the two settings now limits the number of nodes shown?_

 ## Exercise 2

-In this exercise, we will work with the list of genes identified as differentially expressed in the study by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
-We recommend using Excel or a similar program to open the file, which you can download from [here](/assets/DEA.sig.padj.logFC.baseMean.tsv).
+In this exercise, we will work with the list of 113 genes identified as potential targets in epilepsey using RNA-seq data by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
+We recommend using Excel or a similar program to open the file, which you can download from [here in TSV format](/assets/teaching_dsd/candidates_consensus_113.tsv) and [here in XLSX format](/assets/teaching_dsd/candidates_consensus_113.xlsx).

 ### 2.1 Multiple proteins query